seanbpayne/PFSWedNotes/README.md

 [Game Tools](tools.md)

-Current date in game: Starday, [01 Arodus 4720 AR](https://www.dungeonetics.com/calendar/?calyear=4720&month=7&start_dow=1).
+Current date in game: Moonday, [03 Arodus 4720 AR](https://www.dungeonetics.com/calendar/?calyear=4720&month=7&start_dow=1).
 Current location is Escdar on the Isle of Erran, in the Inner Sea.
 Current circus prestige is 4.
 * 28 Sarenith - Start of campaign
 * 29 Sarenith - Exploring Abbadar
 * 30 Sarenith - Travel to Hermitage